How to Preview Albums Before Buying Vinyl | Save Money on Records

 Amazon Music Unlimited

 If you already buy vinyl through Amazon, Amazon Music Unlimited is the logical streaming add-on.
-It offers HD and Ultra HD audio (up to 24-bit/192kHz) on over 100 million tracks — genuinely useful for judging whether an album's production merits the vinyl treatment.
+It has HD and Ultra HD audio (up to 24-bit/192kHz) on over 100 million tracks — genuinely useful for judging whether an album's production merits the vinyl treatment.

 The 30-day free trial gives you enough time to preview a month's worth of potential purchases at no risk.